 - Looking through the lens of the Client

 The sky's the limit, but in this business, you might actually make more by charging less.
 Remember, the goal is to "scale" your business.
 How do you do that?
 Slowly and methodically, with reasonable pricing, good service, and happy clients who keep paying you for your service for a very long time (and tell their friends).

 The fastest way to accumulate wealth is with recurring revenue.
 A credit repair business is an affordable startup.
 It's also an easy business to scale because the work per client is minimal and it's a traditional recurring revenue business.
-Here's the secret to recurring revenue:

 - If you keep your existing "paying" clients happy…